mbr/flask-kvsession/README.rst

 .. image:: https://travis-ci.org/mbr/flask-kvsession.svg?branch=master
            :target: https://travis-ci.org/mbr/flask-kvsession

-Flask-KVSession is a drop-in replacement for `Flask
+Flask-KVSession is a server-side session replacement for `Flask
-<http://flask.pocoo.org>`_'s signed cookie-based session management.
+<http://flask.pocoo.org>`_'s signed client-based session management.
 Instead of
 storing data on the client, only a securely generated ID is stored on the client, while the actual session data resides on the server.